Gimnàstic de Tarragona: History

 Fifty-six years later, for the 2006–07 season, Gimnàstic returned to the top flight.
 Along with coach Luis César Sampedro, some of the players responsible for the promotion included veterans Antonio Pinilla and Albano Bizarri.
 Rubén Castro, Ariza Makukula and Javier Portillo (eventually the team's top scorer) were also brought in.
 The club was placed in the relegation zone for 33 of the 38 rounds, eventually dropping down a division.
 Sampedro was replaced mid-season by Paco Flores who improved the team's numbers.
 In the middle of 2007 the club was crowned the Copa Catalunya champions after a 2–1 win over FC Barcelona, with goals from Pinilla and Tati Maldonado.

 After returning to the second level Gimnàstic achieved a mid-table position in 2007–08 and 2008–09 with César Ferrando in charge of the team.
 However, in the 2009–10 and 2010–11 seasons, the club only managed to rank one position above the relegation zone.
 In the 2011–12 campaign the team was relegated to the Segunda División B after only winning six games out of 42.

 On 12 September 2012 Nàstic won the second Catalan Cup in its history, after defeating the AEC Manlleu with an Eugeni goal.
 In the 2014–15 campaign, after finishing first in its group, the club returned to the second level after defeating the SD Huesca in the play-offs.

 In the 2018–19 campaign the team was relegated to the Segunda División B ending a four-year run in the second division.

 Supporters

-There are two small ultras groups: a right-wing political group called Ultras Tarraco and an antifa group called Nàstic Crew.